Tips For Staying Safe This Winter With Limited Mobility

 Even if December isn’t too far away, the winter months of January, February, and March are often the chilliest.
 Stay safe and healthy this winter by investing in a foldable wheelchair, stocking on warm winter clothing, and vaccinating against the flu.

-Tips For Staying Safe This Winter If You Have Limited Mobility Key Points
+Staying Safe This Winter With Limited Mobility Key Points

 • Have Your Cell Phone Charged Always have access to your phone by carrying it close.